-5. Install the wheel and using a crisscross pattern, tighten the wheel nuts in 20 ft-lb increments to a final torque factor of 80 ft-lb.
+5. Install the wheel and using a crisscross pattern, tighten the wheel nuts in 20 ft-lb increments to a final torque factor of 60 ft-lb (black lug nuts) or 80 ft-lb (aluminum lug nuts).
 6. Remove the vehicle from the support stand.